guanghechen/barusu/packages/chalk-logger/README.md

 // demo/demo4.ts
 import path from 'path'
 import chalk from 'chalk'
-import { ColorfulChalkLogger, DEBUG } from 'chalk-logger'
+import { ChalkLogger, DEBUG } from 'chalk-logger'

-let logger = new ColorfulChalkLogger('demo', {
+let logger = new ChalkLogger('demo', {
   level: DEBUG,       // the default value is DEBUG
   date: true,         // the default value is false.
   inline: true,